 - These keep well for a few days – even glazed.

-- If needed, they could likely be frozen, but I would freeze them glaze-free.
+- If needed, they could likely be frozen, but I would freeze them glaze-free without the glaze, then thaw and decorate when needed.

 These are wonderful warm, right out of the oven, but also taste good cooled.